 Known as a Quantitative Precipitation Forecast, the weather overlay shades areas of the map to help you visualize the amount of rainfall during a specified amount of time (48 hours, in this case).

-The chart below shows the different shades available depending on the forecast, ranging from 0-20 inches of rainfall.
+The chart below shows the different shades available depending on the forecast, ranging from 0 to 20 inches of rainfall.
 Green and blue shades represent light showers, while darker areas of red or purple indicate larger accumulations.

 Using the 48 Hour Precip Forecast Overlay

 Available for iOS users with a Premium Membership, the 48-hour Precip Forecast map can be viewed while connected to the internet.

 From the Map Sources menu, navigate to Premium Map Sources and open the Overlays category